+- 3. Select PPPoE mode.

 - 4. In the PPPoE Interface Properties dialog, type a new interface name.

 - 5. Type the username and password.

 - 6. Save the settings.

 Configuring PPPoE tunnel

 If this connection is used as a single Internet link, it is recommended to define PPPoE connection in the Ethernet interface.